 Francesca Staffetti, Treasurer

 Francesca Staffetti is the Treasurer of the Women’s Law Caucus.
 Before coming to Washington University, she graduated in May 2015 from Emory University with a degree in Political Science.
 A Tampa native, Francesca is returning for the summer to work for Singer & O’Donniley, P.A. to pursue real estate, land use, permitting and local government advocacy as a Summer Associate.
 Additionally, she will spend the summer working as a Volunteer Compliance and Youth Outreach Coordinator for a state-level legislative campaign.

 Contact information: email@example.com

 Kelly Oeltjenbruns, Secretary

 Kelly Oeltjenbruns, a native of Dayton, Iowa, will be serving as Secretary for the Women’s Law Caucus.
 Kelly attended Cornell College before joining the WashU community, and is interested in both firm work and prosecution.
 She will spend this upcoming summer at Shook, Hardy & Bacon in Kansas City, where – in addition to gaining great legal experience – she hopes to catch some Royals games and great BBQ.
 Kelly is excited to be in contact with the vast network of women that built this organization, and would love to hear any questions or ideas!

 Contact information: firstname.lastname@example.org

 Rebecca Swarm, Community Outreach Coordinator

 Rebecca Swarm, a dual JD/ MSW student, is the Community Outreach Coordinator of the Women’s Law Caucus.
 As a native of St. Louis, Rebecca was excited to return to her hometown after spending four years in Dallas, Texas earning her bachelor’s degree from Southern Methodist University.
 Rebecca plans to use her dual degree to work with youth involved in the criminal justice system.
-She is excited to spending her summer in New York City at the Center for Court Innovation.
+She is excited to spend her summer in New York City at the Center for Court Innovation.
 Rebecca is looking forward to the many opportunities to grow as an advocate and leader during her remaining time at Washington University.